Current as of January 2015 | Download print version (in PDF)

 Fax: +254 (0) 20 2734667

-As of June 2014, there were several pending bills which are not reflected in this Note.
-We recommend that readers check the status of these bills to determine if there are any relevant changes in the current legal framework for not-for-profit organisations in Kenya.
+As discussed further below, the commencement of the PBO Act and its potential amendment, as well as the status of several other bills pending in the Kenyan Parliament, remain uncertain as of the writing of this Note.
+We recommend that readers check the status of the PBO Act and other pending legislation to determine if there are any pertinent changes in the current legal framework for not-for-profit organizations in Kenya.

-The Non-Governmental Organisations Coordination Act 1990 will be repealed by the Public Benefits Organisation Act once the commencement date for the Public Benefits Organisation Act is set.
+The Non-Governmental Organizations Coordination Act 1990 will be repealed by the Public Benefits Organization Act once the commencement date for the Public Benefits Organization Act is set.
+See note 3, infra.

-The PBO Act was approved by Parliament and the President in January 2013, but as of June 2014 an official commencement date had not been set.
 An Act is not considered in force until such a date is set and published in the Kenya Gazette.
-Accordingly, the PBO Act will repeal the NGO Act once the former’s commencement date is published, however until then, the NGO Act stands as the applicable law governing the registration of NGOs.
+Accordingly, the PBO Act will repeal the NGO Act once the former’s commencement date is published; until then, however, the NGO Act remains the applicable law governing the registration of NGOs.

 It is also possible in Kenya to establish a company limited by shares; however, this is typically established to carry out for-profit trading activities.